 Named as one of the 100 Most Influential People in 2010 by TIME magazine, Dr. Deborah Gist has been working to create a new way for school leaders to collaborate with their stakeholders.

 LinkedIn is an underutilized platform for many school districts.
 Dr. Donald Killingbeck has used it to advance Hemlock Public School District’s brand and his own.
 The result?
 A stronger digital presence that tells the district story and attracts teachers and garners community support.

 Jennifer Hines spent 20 years in the media business before leading communications at Tyler ISD in Texas.
 Her media expertise and relationship building offers an important lesson for superintendents and communications leaders alike.

-Karen Eber discusses the power of storytelling to influence school culture, increase your ability to win hearts and minds, and reach your school community.
+Karen Eber discusses the power of storytelling to influence school culture to reach your school community.

 William D. Parker, the host of Principal Matters, a popular podcast and blog for principals and other school leaders.
 Join a conversation about how superintendents and principals can build trust and work together to the benefit of the school community.

 Jamie Vollmer, a now enthusiastic defender of public education.
 His presentations show the power of communities that value, support, and champion their local schools.